-Vacant, Chief Information Security Officer
+Nathan Miller, Chief Information Security Officer

 As the number of cybersecurity attacks are continuing to increase within the K-12 education environment, information security response planning has become an important component within information technology.
 Information Security is defined as the practice of protecting information by mitigating information risks.
 It typically involves preventing, or at least reducing, the probability of unauthorized access to data, or the unlawful use, disclosure, disruption, deletion, corruption, modification, inspection, recording or devaluation of information.
 It also involves actions intended to reduce the adverse impacts of such incidents.
 Learn more about Information Security

 Nicholas Handville, Chief Data and Privacy Officer